GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 1. Pure term

 You pay a premium for a fixed term (10, 20, 30 years).
-If you die during the term, your nominee gets the sum assured.
-If you survive, nothing comes back.
-That last sentence is what makes the premium small.
+Die during the term and your nominee receives the sum assured.
+Survive the term and nothing comes back.
+That last sentence is what keeps the premium small.

 2. Term with return of premium (ROP / TROP)

 Same death benefit.
-But if you survive the term, all the premiums you paid are refunded to you at maturity (with no interest).
+The wrinkle: survive the term and every premium you paid is refunded at maturity, with no interest.
 Sounds like a free upgrade.
 It isn't.

-The maturity refund is funded by charging you a higher premium for the same sum assured.
-Industry data is consistent across markets: ROP premiums are 1.5–3× the cost of pure term for the same protection (HDFC Life; Policybazaar).
+The refund is funded by a higher premium for the same sum assured.
+Industry data is consistent across markets: ROP premiums run 1.5–3× the cost of pure term for matching protection (HDFC Life; Policybazaar).

-If you take that 1.5–3× extra premium and put it into an FD, CIT, or a mutual fund SIP, you end up with substantially more at maturity and the same death cover.
-The "you get your money back" feature is real but the implicit yield is poor — usually negative once inflation is factored in, since the refund has no interest attached.
+Redirect that 1.5–3× premium gap into an FD, CIT, or mutual fund SIP and you finish with materially more at maturity and the same death cover.
+The "you get your money back" pitch is real, but the implicit yield is poor, usually negative after inflation, since the refund accrues no interest.

 3. Bundled or hybrid term

-Term insurance with a savings/endowment leg, sometimes branded as "money-back," "anticipated," or "with profits."
+Term insurance fused to a savings or endowment leg, sometimes labelled "money-back," "anticipated," or "with profits."
 These look like life cover but are predominantly savings products.
-Premium per rupee of cover is even higher than ROP.
+Premium per rupee of cover runs higher than ROP.

-For a 30-year-old buying protection, pure term is the right answer.
-ROP is a worse version of the same thing, marketed harder.
-Hybrid is not really insurance.
+For a 30-year-old buying protection, pure term is the answer.
+ROP is a worse version of the same product, marketed harder.
+Hybrid isn't really insurance.

 What the actual products look like in Nepal

-Here is the honest reading of the most-marketed "term" plans, with their structural type.
-Sum-assured limits and entry rules are taken from each insurer's own product page.
-Premium rates are not publicly tabled by Nepali insurers — every quote is agent-driven — so the column to focus on is the type.
+What follows is an honest read of the most-marketed "term" plans, with structural type called out.
+Sum-assured limits and entry rules come from each insurer's product page.
+Nepali insurers don't publish premium tables, every quote is agent-driven, so the column worth focusing on is the type.

 LIC Nepal — Amulya Jeevan

 The clearest pure-term product in the market.
-From the LIC Nepal product page:
+Pulled from the LIC Nepal product page:

-For a 30-year-old wanting Rs 1 crore cover for 30 years, this is the structural baseline.
-The premium is not published online but Indian benchmarks and the LIC group's tariff structure suggest a meaningful single-digit-percent of the corresponding endowment premium for the same sum assured.
+For a 30-year-old who wants Rs 1 crore cover over 30 years, this is the structural baseline.
+The premium isn't published online, but Indian benchmarks and the LIC group's tariff structure point to a meaningful single-digit percent of the corresponding endowment premium for the same sum assured.

 Sun Nepal Life — Nabikaran Myadi Jeewan Beema (Renewable Term)